FrenkelS/Doom8088/README.md

 **Known bugs:**
  - Some crashes and lockups due to memory issues and divisions by zero
  - When there's not enough memory for a texture, one color is drawn
- - E1M6 is too big to fit in the memory

 ## Controls:
 |Action      |GBA   |DOS                     |